Chapter 4 Data Privacy

 Examples include (but aren’t limited to):

-Some PII as in the examples above can pose significant risk to individuals if other people were to gain access, such as social security numbers.
-Other PII such as age does not necessarily pose as much risk unless combined with other information.
+Some PII as in the examples above can pose significant risk to individuals if other people were to gain access, like social security numbers.
+Other PII, like age, does not necessarily pose as much risk unless combined with other information.

-Thus this information is categorized in two ways as being nonsensitive which is easy to find and poses little risk and sensitive information which is harder to find, poses higher risk and requires more protection.
+Thus, this information is categorized in two ways: nonsensitive, which is easy to find and poses little risk, and sensitive information, which is harder to find, poses higher risk, and requires more protection.

 What is the risk of PII getting into the hands of people it shouldn’t?
-Why was the Protection Act necessary?
+Why was the Privacy Act necessary?

 PII can pose a risk for identity theft, which can have financial, professional, criminal, and personal consequences (dinardi_14_2022?), as criminals can get loans and credit card in other people’s names, as well as commit crimes under the guise of other people’s identities.
 This can result in reputation loss and loss of opportunities.